EmmaBeai/CSE_15L_labs/lab_repo_3.md

 #### Example 2: `find ./technical -name "emptyDirectoryForTesting" -delete`
 <img width="688" alt="image" src="https://github.com/EmmaBeai/cse15l-lab-reports/assets/129473980/7b1348f7-5b91-499c-bac0-593b681ff373">

 Although `rm -d` command is more common when we need to delete a directory, we can still use the `-delete` option after the `find` command to delete empty directories.
-As there is no empty directories originally in the ./technical directory, we need to make one to test this code
+As there is no empty directories originally in the `./technical directory`, we need to make one to test this code

 1. `mkdir ./technical/emptyDirectoryForTesting`: make an empty directory in the ./technical directory
 2. `ls ./technical`: check existing files and directories under the ./technical directory, we can see the emptyDirectoryForTesting exist.